Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Anyway, as you can imagine, that was the kiss of death for Mr. Elite.
 In one of the Browns’ biggest games since returning in 1999 – with the “P-word” being thrown around in Cleveland – Campbell threw three picks as an offensive and special teams disaster led to a 31 second-quarter points for the Bengals in a 41-20 loss.

 Campbell posted several less-than-elite outings after that and finished the season 1-7 as a starter.
-He had one other excellent game at the Patriots, but…let’s not even talk about that game.
+He had one other excellent game at the Patriots, but the Browns blew a 26-14 lead with 2:39 remaining in the game.
+Read that sentence and tell me, why are we Browns fans again?
+That kind of game is basically an annual occurrence.
 In his three stellar starts against Kansas City, Baltimore and New England, Campbell posted eight touchdowns and no interceptions.
 In his other five starts combined: three touchdowns, eight interceptions.

 Campbell’s Stats: 1-7, 56.8%, 2,015 yards (6.4 YPA), 11 TD, 8 INT, 76.9 rating